EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 Now that we know how our basic CNN performs, we can see what happens when we apply some common modifications to it.
 This case study will examine:

-- how we can add additional convolutional layers to our base model and
+- how we can add additional _convolutional_ layers to our base model and
-- how additional dense layers can be added.
+- how additional _dense_ layers can be added.

 Let's start by adding another fully connected layer.
 We take the architecture we used in `simple_cnn_model` and add another `layer_dense()` after the first `layer_dense()` in the model.
 Increasing the depth of the model via the fully connected layers allows the model to find more complex patterns.
 There is, however, a trade-off.
 Adding more layers adds more weights to the model, making it more complex and harder to train.
-If you don't have enough data or the patterns you are trying to classify aren't that complex, then model performance will suffer since the model will start overfitting as it starts picking up on patterns in the data that aren't there.
+If you don't have enough data or the patterns you are trying to classify aren't that complex, then model performance will suffer since the model will start overfitting as it starts memorizing patterns in the training data that don't generalize to new data.

 <div class="rmdwarning">
 <p>When working with CNNs, the different layers perform different tasks.
 A convolutional layer extracts local patterns as it slides along the sequences, while a fully connected layer finds global patterns.</p>
 </div>

 We can think of the convolutional layers as doing preprocessing on the text, which is then fed into the dense neural network that tries to fit the best curve.
-Adding more fully connected layers allows the network to create more intricate curves, and adding more convolutional layers gives richer features that are used when fitting the curves.
+Adding more fully connected layers allows the network to create more intricate curves, and adding more convolutional layers creates richer features that are used when fitting the curves.
 Your job when constructing a CNN is to make the architecture just complex enough to match the data without overfitting.
 One ad-hoc rule to follow when refining your network architecture is to start small and keep adding layers until the validation error does not improve anymore.

 ```r